Recent Poll Shows Public Support for Ending the Sale of Flavored Tobacco Products

 Menthol cigarettes are the most dangerous flavored tobacco product.

-Menthol flavoring makes it easier to start and become addicted to cigarettes.
+Menthol flavoring makes it easier for youth to start smoking and become addicted to cigarettes.
 Menthol masks the harsh taste of tobacco and numbs the throat, making the smoke easier to inhale more deeply.
-People who use menthol cigarettes show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.
+People who smoke menthol cigarettes are also less likely to successfully quit smoking than other people who smoke.

 The tobacco industry has a long and lethal history of targeting kids and other communities with flavored products.